Best Hiking Boots of 2024/25

 Read why

-$170 1 lb, 13 oz Vibram TC5+ Merrell Air Cushion Leather and mesh GORE-Tex Medium, wide 5 to 12
+$170 1 lb 13 oz Vibram TC5+ Merrell Air Cushion Leather and mesh GORE-Tex Medium, wide 5 to 12

-KEEN Targhee III Mid Waterproof Best wide
+KEEN Targhee IV Mid Waterproof Best wide

 Read why